a-fotherby/Omphalos/README.md

 ### Modification options
-Omphalos currently has 5 options for setting parameters (if you want more please either open an issue or submit a pull request - relevant file is `parameter_methods.py` and the dispatcher is in `generate_inputs.py`).
+Omphalos currently has 5 options for setting parameters (if you want more please either open an issue or submit a pull request— relevant file is `parameter_methods.py` and the dispatcher is in `generate_inputs.py`).
 In each case he number of actual values generated is determined by the `number_of_files` keyword in the frontmatter section, except for the `constant` keyword, where the number of values in your array must match `number_of_files`.